 Introduction

-Grant Forms

-Program Description

-Grant Period and Deadlines

-Request Amount

-Basic Eligibility

-Legal Status

-Required Documentation

-Application Requirements

-Accessibility and Non-Discrimination

-Grant Proposal Budget

-Match Requirements

-In-kind (Donated Goods and Services)

-Allowable Expenses

-Match Only Expenses

-Non-Allowable Expenses

-Review Criteria

-Excellence (up to 40 points)

-Impact (up to 40 points)

-Management (up to 20 points)

-Scoring

-Review Process

-Staff Review

-Panel Review

-Panel Meetings

-Florida Council on Arts and Culture Review

-Council Recommendations

-Funding

-How to Apply

-Application Form

-Support Materials

-File Formats

-Uploading Instructions

-Help

-Introduction

 Welcome to the Division of Cultural Affairs Fast Track Project Grant Guidelines.
 We're glad that you are applying for a grant from the Division.
-These guidelines are incorporated by reference into Rule 1T-1.040, Florida Administrative Code, and detail policies and requirements for the application and administration of Arts and Cultural Grants Program grants.
+These guidelines are supported under section 265.286, Florida Statutes and incorporated by reference into Rule 1T-1.040, Florida Administrative Code, and detail policies and requirements for the application and administration of Arts and Cultural Grants Program grants.

+Timeline for Application Cycle 1